13: Vacuity

 He glanced to V, holding a gun to a drone’s head pinned by blades, and she blew it off.

 Together, they tore down the walls.
-Behind it they could feel a dozen more prey, circuits firing wild fear.
+Behind them they could feel a dozen more prey, circuits firing wild fear.

 He scanned around, and found V in the air — unable to maneuver — as a drone poked up from behind a counter to burst fire at her.
 She batted aside the bullets with two swipes of her blade-arms.
 She caught him watching, and grinned wide. «Quit worrying.»